Watch CBS News

 Raising a beer for a Minnesota inventor who made the cold pint possible

-Indoor hockey rinks, supermarkets, and even some medicines—those are just a few things that wouldn't be possible without Minnesota's own Frederick McKinley Jones.
+Indoor hockey rinks, supermarkets, and even some medicines — those are just a few things that wouldn't be possible without Minnesota's own Frederick McKinley Jones.

 An orphan born in 1893, Jones came to Minnesota at age 11 and taught himself engineering and mechanics.
-WCCO's Adam Del Rosso and Reg Chapman learned about this incredible inventor while enjoying something else that he made possible—a cool pint of beer.

-"He was on their city website as one of the important people in the history of the city," said Naumann.
+"He changed the way we live," Luce Line CEO Tim Naumann said.
+"He was on their city website as one of the important people in the history of the city."

-"He's just an amazing person all that he accomplished, and I think about him as an important element of our history here in and really our country and potentially the world," said Naumann.
+"He's just an amazing person, all that he accomplished, and I think about him as an important element of our history here in and really our country and potentially the world," said Naumann.

-Luce Line is serving up a Hazy IPA called "King of Cool" — in honor of Frederick McKinley Jones, one of the most prolific inventors of our time.
+Luce Line is serving up a Hazy IPA called "King of Cool" in honor of Frederick McKinley Jones, one of the most prolific inventors of our time.

-Luce Line CEO Tim Naumann says the beer came out of a collaboration with a brewery in Hallock Minnesota, where Jones's journey started.
+Naumann says the beer came out of a collaboration with a brewery in Hallock, Minnesota, where Jones's journey started.

-The self-taught inventor built a transmitter for the town's radio station, before landing the vice president of engineering job for U.S. Thermo Control Company.
+The self-taught inventor built a transmitter for the town's radio station before landing the vice president of engineering job for U.S. Thermo Control Company.

-That's where Jones created the Model A—the world's first successful refrigeration transportation system.
+That's where Jones created the Model A — the world's first successful refrigeration transportation system.

-Until the 1940's, transported goods were cooled by salt and ice—an inconsistent and labor-heavy process.
+Until the 1940s, transported goods were cooled by salt and ice — an inconsistent and labor-heavy process.

 Model As helped feed communities and shape the modern food industry.

-From Model A to Model B and eventually to the Model C in 1941, which mounted to the front of a vehicle, and allowed refrigerated support for Allied troops fighting in World War II.
+From Model A to Model B and eventually to Model C in 1941, which mounted to the front of a vehicle, and allowed refrigerated support for Allied troops fighting in World War II.

 Jones' advances in refrigeration technology also helped make indoor ice rinks and year-round hockey possible.